lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 has fully entered all his men.
 After this he advances much as he would in the Russian variation.

-The player who throws doublets can use, not only the doub- lets thrown, but also the corresponding doublets on the oppo- site side of the dice.
+The player who throws doublets can use, not only the doublets thrown, but also the corresponding doublets on the opposite side of the dice.
 This, however, is not obligatory, as in

 <div style="page-break-after: always;"></div>